TEAMWESTmc/West-Urban/README.md

 Any modification of the resource pack is prohibited.

-When using this Resourcepack outside of team West's servers / maps, please make sure to leave
+When using this Resourcepack outside of team West's servers / maps, please make sure to leave: < Resource Pack by WEST server - https://discord.gg/5pE76xC >

 `Made by : Avaerunun (exoxaierist@naver.com)`